aggress/mesosphere-dcos-universe-builder/README.md

 1. run.sh helper script executes
 2. Git clones the [DC/OS universe](https://github.com/mesosphere/universe)
 3. make base
-3. From the universe repository make a list of every package
+3. builder-list.py traverses the universe repository to make a list of every package
 4. Inject it into the selectize drop down box
 5. Flask runs `builder-web.py`
 6. index.html rendered from base.html template and published on `127.0.0.1:5001`